 Latin's Service Society encourages Upper School students to participate in the Community Service Program and recognizes students who make significant contributions through service.
 Service Society induction requires 150 hours of service over their high school years.

-The 2018-2019 All-School Service Learning Project will focus on hunger in the greater Charlotte area.
+The 2018-2019 and 2019-2020 All-School Service Learning Project will focus on hunger in the greater Charlotte area.
 Instead of focusing only on raising donations, we will focus on educating the Charlotte Latin Community about hunger.
-Keeping this goal in mind, we will focus on four key aspects: Conserve, Donate, Engage and Educate.
+Keeping this goal in mind, we will focus on four key aspects: Conserve, Donate, Engage, and Educate.
 Various service opportunities focused on these four aspects will be offered throughout the year for each division.